ArchDawn725/StudioExperiment-Portfolio/LineWars/README.md

-# StudioExperiment-Portfolio
+# **Line Wars (2024)**

-**2024 – Line Wars**

-A Mobile Tug-of-War Strategy Prototype • Free on Itch.io
+A Mobile Tug-of-War Strategy Prototype • Studio Leadership Project • Cancelled

-Itch.io Page
+*Itch.io Page:*

 Availability: Free

-**Line Wars (2024)**

-Mobile Prototype • Studio Leadership Project • Cancelled

 Line Wars was one of two experimental prototypes developed under my self-funded studio initiative in 2024.
 The goal was to assemble a small team, evaluate their long-term fit, and test whether a micro-budget studio could produce high-quality mobile games.
 Despite the team’s initial motivation, a lack of contribution from several members ultimately led to the project’s cancellation.
 Remaining budget was divided proportionally among contributors based on completed work.

-This prototype was developed by a small team:
+## This prototype was developed by a small team:

-Me — Lead Programmer & Systems Architect
+-Me — Lead Programmer & Systems Architect

-Game Designer
+-Game Designer

-2D Artist
+-2D Artist

-Sound Designer
+-Sound Designer

-3 Testers
+-3 Testers

-The project resulted in a fully functional and well-optimized gameplay prototype featuring clean code, structured architecture, tooling for designers, and fast-paced strategic gameplay.
+*The project resulted in a fully functional and well-optimized gameplay prototype featuring clean code, structured architecture, tooling for designers, and fast-paced strategic gameplay.*

-**⭐ Project Overview**
+# **⭐ Project Overview**

 Line Wars is a mobile, single-player tug-of-war strategy game where players build structures, spawn units, upgrade abilities, progress through a tech tree, and battle through multi-lane maps.
 The core focus was fast decision-making and smooth automated combat, supported by an extremely optimized tick-based simulation system designed to hold a steady 60 FPS on even low-end hardware.

-Although art assets remained low-quality due to team inexperience and budget constraints, the game systems themselves were production-ready, and the codebase represents some of my cleanest pre-2025 work.
+*Although art assets remained low-quality due to team inexperience and budget constraints, the game systems themselves were production-ready, and the codebase represents some of my cleanest pre-2025 work.*

-**🎮 Gameplay Summary**
+# **🎮 Gameplay Summary**
-*Menus & Progression*
+## *Menus & Progression*

-On launching the game, players are presented with:
+### On launching the game, players are presented with:

-Upgrade Menu — Spend points earned from matches to increase unit stats (damage, health, speed, spawn times, etc.)
+**Upgrade Menu** — Spend points earned from matches to increase unit stats (damage, health, speed, spawn times, etc.)

-Research Menu — Unlock new units via a tech-tree progression inspired by historical RTS titles, ending at the early Iron Age in this prototype
+**Research Menu** — Unlock new units via a tech-tree progression inspired by historical RTS titles, ending at the early Iron Age in this prototype

-Level Select — Choose from multiple maps, each with escalating difficulty and unique lane configurations
+**Level Select** — Choose from multiple maps, each with escalating difficulty and unique lane configurations

-*Match Flow*
+## *Match Flow*

-Each level contains:
+### Each level contains:

-3 branching lanes that split and merge, leading to enemy and player castles
+-3 branching lanes that split and merge, leading to enemy and player castles

-Buildable tiles behind each castle (2 rows)
+-Buildable tiles behind each castle (2 rows)

-Buildings that auto-produce units after a countdown timer
+-Buildings that auto-produce units after a countdown timer

-Units that march down lanes, fight enemies, and attack buildings and castles
+-Units that march down lanes, fight enemies, and attack buildings and castles

-*Combat*
+## *Combat*

 Units follow lane paths using a custom node-based pathfinding system

-When enemies or buildings are within range:

-Units charge to optimal attack distance

-Enter cooldown-based attack loops

-Deal damage through weapon hit detection

-Destroying the enemy castle wins the match

-Losing your own castle counts as defeat

-Players earn upgrade points whether they win or lose

-*Economy*

-Gold is earned:

-Periodically

-By killing enemy units

-By building certain structures

-Gold is then used to:

-Build new structures

-Upgrade production speed

-Spawn higher-tier units

-**🧩 Key Features**

-Mobile-ready single-player strategy design

-Highly optimized tick-based simulation system

-Custom node graph + pathfinding

-Clean, readable code with single-responsibility architecture

-Scriptable string catalog (no magic strings)

-Custom Unity tools for:

-Map creation

-Node generation

-Path connections

-Full upgrade system + research tree

-Multi-lane tug-of-war combat

-Buildings that auto-spawn units

-Gold-based resource loop

-Designer-friendly layout supporting rapid content creation

-Free on itch.io

-**🏗️ Architecture Overview**

-The architecture of Line Wars reflects a major evolution in your engineering methodology:

-*Strengths*

-Clear folder organization

-Every script created for a single purpose (no god scripts)

-High readability for non-programmers

-Strong naming conventions

-Tick system ensures stable gameplay regardless of device speed

-Custom Unity Editor tools to avoid Play Mode for map building

-Fully event-driven upgrade and research systems

-Clean separation of:

-combat logic

-economy

-building behavior

-pathfinding

-data storage

-visuals

-*Tick System*

-The entire game (movement, spawning, combat) was controlled by a fixed tick clock:

-Ensures predictable timing

-Allows slower devices to keep simulation accuracy

-Guarantees 60 FPS flow on mobile

-**🗂️ Key Scripts to Review**

-(Once the repo is uploaded, I can map exact filenames.)

-*Core*
+### When enemies or buildings are within range:

+-Units charge to optimal attack distance

+-Enter cooldown-based attack loops

+-Deal damage through weapon hit detection

+-Destroying the enemy castle wins the match

+-Losing your own castle counts as defeat

+-Players earn upgrade points whether they win or lose

+## *Economy*

+### Gold is earned:

+-Periodically

+-By killing enemy units

+-By building certain structures

+### Gold is then used to:

+-Build new structures

+-Upgrade production speed

+-Spawn higher-tier units

+# **🧩 Key Features**

+-Mobile-ready single-player strategy design

+-Highly optimized tick-based simulation system

+-Custom node graph + pathfinding

+-Clean, readable code with single-responsibility architecture

+-Scriptable string catalog (no magic strings)

+## Custom Unity tools for:

+-Map creation

+-Node generation

+-Path connections

+-Full upgrade system + research tree

+-Multi-lane tug-of-war combat

+-Buildings that auto-spawn units

+-Gold-based resource loop

+-Designer-friendly layout supporting rapid content creation

+*Free on itch.io*

+# **🏗️ Architecture Overview**

+## The architecture of Line Wars reflects a major evolution in my engineering methodology:

+### *Strengths*

+-Clear folder organization

+-Every script created for a single purpose (no god scripts)

+-High readability for non-programmers

+-Strong naming conventions

+-Tick system ensures stable gameplay regardless of device speed

+-Custom Unity Editor tools to avoid Play Mode for map building

+-Fully event-driven upgrade and research systems

+## Clean separation of:

+-combat logic

+-economy

+-building behavior

+-pathfinding

+-data storage

+-visuals

+-*Tick System*

+### The entire game (movement, spawning, combat) was controlled by a fixed tick clock:

+-Ensures predictable timing

+-Allows slower devices to keep simulation accuracy

+-Guarantees 60 FPS flow on mobile

+# **🗂️ Key Scripts to Review**

+### *Core*

 GameFlowController — manages menus → gameplay transitions